Historic Odd Fellows Lodge

 Welcome and Thank You!

 The Sandy Spring Odd Fellows Lodge is a two-story, gable-fronted frame structure set upon a concrete foundation.
 The Lodge measures 27’ x 52’ and is two bays wide and four bays deep.
 The weatherboard walls are clad with asphalt siding and the roof is covered with sheet metal.
 There are two brick chimney flues projecting from the roof, one towards the front and one towards the rear.
 The Lodge was built between 1906-1909 and by 1920, the Lodge was fully functional.
-It has thus served the Sandy Spring and surrounding communities for over a century.
+It has thus served Sandy Spring and surrounding communities for over a century.
 This piece of land was once a place for worship when the building of the oldest Black Church in Montgomery County - Sharp Street United Methodist Church - burnt down.
 It provided an invaluable space for a school, a home for a burial society, and was the premier gathering space for African Americans from all walks of life before it closed in 1975.
-The building is one of the last stand structures built by descendants of enslaved slaves people in Montgomery and Howard Counties.
-The Lodge was the social center during the era of segregation and as the vanguard for the civil rights movement in Montgomery and Howard Counties, the Baltimore area, and Washington, DC.
+The building is one of the last standing structures built by descendants of enslaved people in Montgomery and Howard Counties.
+The Lodge was the social center during the era of segregation and was the vanguard for the civil rights movement in Montgomery and Howard Counties, the Baltimore area, and Washington, DC.
 It is a heritage museum, highlighting the contributions of African Americans and minority groups in the County.

 Continuing a century-old tradition, the Grand United Order of Odd Fellows Sandy Spring Lodge #6430 Inc. is committed to using the newly restored historic build as a safe space for education and dialogue to foster multicultural understanding.